sweetalert2/sweetalert2-themes/README.md

 3. When in the `sweetalert2-themes` directory, run `npm install` or `yarn install` to install dependencies.

 4. To begin active development, run `npm start` or `yarn start`.
+If you want to start with a specific theme preselected use: `npm|yarn start --start-path <theme-name>'

-5. Or, if you want to quickly start a new theme, run `npm run create-new-theme my-awesome-theme`
+5. Or, if you want to quickly start a new theme, run `npm run create-new-theme my-awesome-theme`.
+This will automatically start the server after creating the theme's defualt files.
+If you interrupt the server and want to restart it, use `npm|yarn start --start-path <theme-name>'

 Donations